Pirattiyur

-Pirattiyur is a part of the city of Tiruchirappalli and located in Tiruchirappalli West taluk, Tiruchirappalli district, Tamil Nadu, India.
-A former Town Panchayat, which covers the whole of Edamalaipatti Pudur, it was merged with the Tiruchirappalli Corporation in 1994.
+Pirattiyur is a locality in the city of Tiruchirappalli, located in Tiruchirappalli West taluk, Tamil Nadu, India.
+A former panchayat, it includes the neighborhood of Edamalaipatti Pudur, and was merged with the Tiruchirappalli City Municipal Corporation in 1994.
+The area serves as the location of the Tiruchirappalli West Regional Transport Office.

-The Regional Transport Office (Tiruchirappalli West) is located here.
 The famous Rettai Malai Temple is located nearby Pirattiyur and has a festival annually.
 Pirattiyur people and people from Madurai, Tirunelveli, and Thoothukudi also attend this festival.
 This Rettai Malai connects Edamalaipatti Pudur Trichy with Pirattiyur.